-Use this guide to help you keep your kids safe from flavored tobacco and vaping.
+Use this guide to help you keep your kids safe from nicotine products like vapes and pouches.
 Share it with parents, school leaders, and other decision makers.
-You'll find resources for helping teens quit, a list of telltale signs of vaping, and a visual guide to vape products.
-Get advice for talking to kids about vaping, find out how schools are combating the problem, and learn how to help your community fight back against the powerful tobacco industry.
-CALIFORNIA'S FLAVORED TOBACCO LAW KNOW THE SIGNS OF VAPING TIPS FOR TALKING WITH TEENS BE PREPARED FOR EXCUSES HELP KIDS UNCOVER THE FACTS WHAT IF MY TEEN IS ADDICTED?
-WHAT SCHOOLS ARE DOING ABOUT THE PROBLEM VAPING, TEENS & COVID-19 SOURCES
+You'll find resources for helping teens quit and a list of telltale signs of nicotine use.
+Get advice for talking to kids about nicotine addiction, find out how schools are combating the problem, and learn how to help your community fight back against the powerful tobacco industry.
+CALIFORNIA'S FLAVORED TOBACCO LAW KNOW THE SIGNS OF NICOTINE USE TIPS FOR TALKING WITH TEENS BE PREPARED FOR EXCUSES HELP KIDS UNCOVER THE FACTS WHAT IF MY TEEN IS ADDICTED?
+WHAT SCHOOLS ARE DOING ABOUT THE PROBLEM \ SOURCES